 When a merchant accepts a credit card payment, they themselves suffer a cost.
 For example, when you buy a dinner costing £100 using your credit card, the restaurant may only get £98—the difference is eaten up by a Merchant Service Charge (MSC).
 The MSC is generally composed of the interchange fee (maximum 0.3% for credit cards) and other processing costs to the bank.
 MSCs are variable but can be expected to come in around 1.5%.

-Now that HMRC can't offset these costs to credit card payers via a fee or surcharge, the HMRC will no longer accept credit card payments.
+Now that HMRC can't offset these costs to credit card payers via a fee or surcharge, the HMRC will no longer accept personal credit card payments.

 How Can You Pay Your Taxes?